neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokecontractverify.md

 - scripthash: Smart contract scripthash.

 - params: The parameters to be passed to the smart contract operation.
-It must be an empty array [] as by default Neo only accepts the verify function without parameter.

 - signers: Optional.
 List of contract signature accounts.
   * account: signature account